If you have a vote, you have a voice.

 Statutory initiative: Needs valid signatures equal to at least 6% of the votes cast for governor in the most recent election.

-This is really important to know for Oregonians, since it means that whenever you sign a clipboard, it matters — a lot.
+This is really important to know for Oregonians, since it means that whenever you sign a petition on a clipboard, it matters — a lot.

 How do I register to vote?